meaningfy-ws/rdf-validator-ws/README.md

-# Meaningfy's RDF validator
+#  RDF validator

-An RDF web based validator created by Meaningfy.
-It works by using the work of the guys from [TopQuadrant](https://github.com/TopQuadrant/shacl) with their SHACL validation and [AKSW Research Group](https://github.com/AKSW/RDFUnit) at the University of Leipzig.
+RDF validator is a web service for validating RDF data with SHACL shape definitions.
+It is based on the [RDFUnit](https://github.com/AKSW/RDFUnit) developed at the University of Leipzig.

 ## Description